moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-hooks/react-hooks.md

 - useDebugValue: add a label to a custom Hook in React DevTools.

+## custom hooks
+DM: what are they for?
+In a custom hook function, what is required in order that it be a "custom hook"? (function name starts with 'use', what are the inputs and output, etc.)

 ## render() lifecycle method

 It is called every time the component needs to be re-rendered, either because its props or state have changed, or because a parent component has been re-rendered.